Budapest Ghetto: History

 The area consisted of several blocks of the old Jewish quarter which included the two main synagogues of the city, the Neolog Dohány Street Synagogue and Orthodox Kazinczy Street Synagogue.
 The ghetto was created on November 29, 1944, by a decree of the Royal Hungarian Government.
 It was surrounded by a high fence reinforced with planks that was guarded so that contraband could not be sneaked in, and people could not get out.
-70 000 Jews were moved into a 0.1 square mile (0,26 square kilometre) zone.
+70,000 Jews were moved into a 0.1 square mile (0,26 square kilometre) zone.
 The Nazi occupation of Budapest (Operation Margarethe) started on March 19, 1944.
 The ghetto was established in November 1944, and lasted for less than two months, until the liberation of Budapest on January 17, 1945, by the Soviet Army during the Battle of Budapest.

 As with other ghettos that had been set up in other parts of Nazi-occupied Europe, the area was completely cut off from the outside world: no food was allowed in, rubbish and waste were not collected, the dead lay on the streets and were piled up in bombed-out store fronts, and the buildings were overcrowded, leading to the spread of diseases such as typhoid.
+The inner life of the ghetto was operated by the Central Jewish Council (or Judenrat).

 More than half of those that were forced into the ghetto in 1944 were sent to concentration camps, starting almost immediately from the establishment of the ghetto.
 From the occupation to liberation the Jewish population of Budapest was reduced from 200,000 to 70,000 in the ghetto, and about 20,000 others were housed in specially marked houses outside the ghetto, having been granted diplomatic protection by neutral politicians, including Raoul Wallenberg, who issued Protective Passports on behalf of the Swedish Legation, and Carl Lutz, who did the same via the Swiss Government.
 Of those that were deported (most of them to a concentration camp on the Austrian border), the vast majority were liberated by the advancing Red Army.